 Two of the most important parts in an espresso machine are “the group” or “group head” which is the heart of the machine and the “portafilter” – which holds the coffee grounds, and is set inside a handle.
 These two parts connect the water and grinds to create the espresso.
 The portafilter should be tapped and rinsed to empty it of any residual grounds every time your machine is used.

 The steam wand, which is used to heat and froth milk, should be purged and wiped down after every use and should be rinsed with water after you’re done brewing.
+Learn more about how to clean a milk steamer or frother wand.

 The KitchenAid® Semi-Automatic Espresso Machine includes the following parts: